 Shambhala Mountain Center staff in The Great Stupa of Dharmakaya on Shambhala Day 2015.
 Photo by Lauretta Prevost

 At Shambhala Mountain Center, you will encounter your mind and it will be challenging – and rewarding.
-Simply being here requires a sense of humor, cheerfulness and discipline.
-You will get the most out of your experience if you have: a willingness to feel intense emotions – both positive and negative, a sense of what it means to be genuine, and the aspiration to use whatever arises as an opportunity to cultivate compassion and wisdom.
+Being on staff here can be tough, and it requires the willingness to cultivate sense of humor, wakefulness, cheerfulness and discipline.
+You will get the most out of your experience if you have: a clear intention, willingness to feel intense emotions – both positive and negative, a sense of what it means to be genuine, and the aspiration to use whatever arises as an opportunity to cultivate compassion and wisdom.
 Please see the “what we’re looking for” section below for more information.